 Looking back on the year I spent studying at the BISC, I see how the experience helped to shape my personal life and my academic experience.
 Most importantly, the BISC gave me an opportunity to learn in an environment that encouraged me to use my imagination.
 I’d hear peacocks squawking outside the library windows as I studied.
 Whenever I needed a break, I walked in the gardens and surrounding forests.

 It was also a privilege to attend field studies that fully immersed me in the topics I was studying.
 After reading the classic Canterbury Tales, my class took a day trip to Canterbury.
 There we visited the very cathedral that was the destination of poet Geoffrey Chaucer’s pilgrims.
 Art history classes took trips to the National Gallery in London.
-Students in politics visited the European Union in Brussels, and drama classes were bused to see Shakespeare at the new Globe Theatre in London.
+Students in politics visited the European Union in Brussels, and drama classes were bemused to see Shakespeare at the new Globe Theatre in London.

 I’d be remiss if I failed to mention that the BISC is a place that fosters unique friendships.
 Castle alumni well understand how important friends are when you have the “Bader blues,” a term used to describe Bader Hall cabin fever or homesickness.
 And it’s your friends who save you when you lose your passport or miss a train.